Ergodicity of partially hyperbolic diffeomorphisms in hyperbolic 3-manifolds: Case I Fixed leaves

-\begin{proof}[Proof of Proposition \ref{p.fixedleaf}.]
+But $\pi(V)$ contains $\pi(\hat B)$ which does not have trivial fundamental group, contradiction.
+This completes the proof of the lemma. \end{proof} \begin{proof}[Proof of Proposition \ref{p.fixedleaf}.]
 Suppose that there is a leaf of $\widetilde \Lambda^{su}$ that is fixed by $\ft$.
 We proceed as in \cite[Section 4]{BFFP} to get a contradiction.
 By the previous lemma, there is a leaf $L$ of $\widetilde \Lambda^{su}$, which is fixed by both $\ft$ and $\gamma \in \pi_1(M) \setminus \{ \mathrm{id} \}$.
 We will work in $L$.
 We just sketch the main arguments and refer the reader to \cite{BFFP} for full details.
 We remark again that several arguments are simpler in this setting because we know precisely how the dynamics of both foliations look like.

 The leaf $L$ has stable and unstable one dimensional foliations, on which both $\ft$ and $\gamma$ act.

 \begin{itemize} \item As shown in the proof of Lemma \ref{l.cyclicstab}, the maps $\ft$ and $\gamma$ act freely on both $\cL^s_L$ and $\cL^u_L$.
 Since $\ft$ and $\gamma$ commute they both share the same axis $\mathrm{Ax}^s$ in $\cL^s_L$, and $\mathrm{Ax}^u$ in $\cL^u_L$.
 Each of these axes is either a line or a $\ZZ$-union of intervals.